Blog

 Minimum Skills — Don't Aim for Perfection

-"I'll go once I'm better" — this is the biggest misunderstanding of first-time session participants.
-Sessions don't require perfection.
+"I'll go when I get better" — this is the biggest misconception among people new to sessions.
+Sessions don't require "perfection."
 You only need these three things:

-• Able to play chords (or rhythm) stably on your instrument — guitarists don't need to play barre chords.
-Open chords are fine
+• You can stably produce chords (or rhythm) on your instrument — Guitarists don't need to play barre chords.
+Open chords are enough

-• Can play while listening to the other musicians — don't focus only on your own sound.
-This is most important
+• You can play while listening to others — Don't focus only on your own sound.
+This is the most important

-For vocalists, knowing 2-3 standard blues songs is enough.
-For drummers, being able to play 8-beat and shuffle makes you immediately useful.
-Bassists who solidly play root notes support the entire ensemble.
+For vocalists, knowing 2–3 standard blues songs is enough.
+For drummers, if you can play eighth-note and shuffle rhythms, you're immediately useful.
+For bassists, you can support the whole band just by playing solid root notes.

-Cable/Cord Essential Two cables for safety.
-The importance of backup cables mentioned in "How to Run Band Practice"
+Cable (XLR) Essential Two cables are ideal.
+The importance of backup cables is mentioned in "How to Run Band Practice"

-Tuner Essential Clip-on tuners are convenient.
-Smartphone apps work too
+Tuner Essential Clip-on is convenient.
+A smartphone app works too

-Business Cards/Contact Info Helpful Exchange contact info quickly with people you click with
+Business cards / Contact info Nice to have You can exchange contact info immediately with people you click with

 Cash Essential Many session bars don't accept cards

-1. Check the venue's social media and website — Confirm session days, times, genres, and fees.
-Choose venues clearly labeled with genres like "Blues Session" or "Rock Session"
+1. Check the venue's SNS and website — Confirm the session day, time, genre, and participation fee.
+Choose venues that clearly list the genre like "blues session" or "rock session"

-2. Practice 3-5 standard songs — Choose and practice from the standard songs list in the next section
+2. Practice 3–5 standard songs — Pick songs from the standard song list introduced in the next section and practice them

-3. If possible, "observe" first — Go as a regular customer without performing to get a feel for the place.
-Mention to regulars or the host that you'd like to participate next time, making it smooth when you return
+3. If possible, visit as an observer once — Go as a customer without performing, grab a drink, and get a feel for the atmosphere.
+Saying to the regulars or host, "I'd like to participate next time" will make things smooth on the day

-Session Standard Song List — These Alone Let You Jump Right In
+Session Standard Song List — Know These and You Can Jump Right In

-When asked "What do you want to play?" at a session, you'll be fine if you can answer from this list.
-Here are standard songs organized by genre.
+When asked "What do you want to play?" at a session, being able to answer from this list is enough.
+I've compiled standard songs by genre.

 Blues Session Standard Songs

-Blues is the king of sessions.
-Based on 12-bar blues progression, anyone can participate by matching keys.
+Blues is the foundation of sessions.
+Since the 12-bar blues progression is basic, anyone can participate once the key is set.

-Key of A (Slow Blues) A Basic form: just decide the key and play freely.
-Start here as a beginner
+Key of A (Slow Blues) A Just decide the key and play freely.
+The basic form for beginners to start with

-Key of E (Shuffle Blues) E Standard blues with shuffle rhythm
+Key of E (Shuffle Blues) E Standard blues with a shuffle rhythm

-Stormy Monday T-Bone Walker G Jazz-flavored blues.
-Complex chords but frequently played at sessions
+Stormy Monday T-Bone Walker G Jazz-influenced blues.
+The chords are slightly complex but a session favorite

-Sweet Home Chicago Robert Johnson E / A Famous from Blues Brothers.
-Vocalists love this one
+Sweet Home Chicago Robert Johnson E / A Famous from the Blues Brothers.
+Easy for vocalists to jump in

 The Thrill Is Gone B.B.
 King Bm Minor blues.
-Crying guitar solos shine here
+Great for wailing guitar solos

-Hoochie Coochie Man Muddy Waters A Distinctive stop-time riff.
-Good for band-wide "hits" practice
+Hoochie Coochie Man Muddy Waters A Striking stop-time riff.
+Great for the whole band to lock in on the "hit"

 Pride and Joy Stevie Ray Vaughan E Texas shuffle.
-Essential for SRV fans
+Essential if you're an SRV fan

 Rock Session Standard Songs

 Johnny B. Goode Chuck Berry Bb The origin of rock and roll.
-If you know the riff, you're ready to join
+You can join immediately if you know the riff

-Route 66 Bobby Troup A / Bb Interpreted across rockabilly to R&B
+Route 66 Bobby Troup A / Bb Interpreted widely from rockabilly to R&B

 Stand By Me Ben E. King A Four chords.
-Famous bass line makes it easy to play along
+The famous bass line makes it easy to lock in

-Rock And Roll Led Zeppelin A Drum intro raises tension immediately
+Rock And Roll Led Zeppelin A The drum intro builds tension immediately

-Crossroads Cream / Robert Johnson A Clapton's version is session standard.
-Guitarists can shine
+Crossroads Cream / Robert Johnson A The Clapton version is the session standard.
+A chance for guitarists to shine

 Mustang Sally Wilson Pickett C / G Funky rhythm.
-Gets vocalists excited
+Gets the whole crowd fired up

 Jazz Session Standard Songs (Beginner-Friendly)

-Autumn Leaves Joseph Kosma Gm / Bbm Most frequently played jazz session song.
-II-V-I chord progression textbook
+Autumn Leaves Joseph Kosma Gm / Bbm Most frequently played in jazz sessions.
+The textbook example of II-V-I progression

-Blue Bossa Kenny Dorham Cm Bossa nova rhythm, relatively simple.
-Good for beginners
+Blue Bossa Kenny Dorham Cm Bossa nova rhythm and relatively simple.
+Beginner-friendly jazz

-Fly Me to the Moon Bart Howard C / Am Familiar melody to everyone.
-Vocalists can join easily
+Fly Me to the Moon Bart Howard C / Am A melody everyone knows.
+Easy for vocalists to join

 All of Me Gerald Marks C Simple chord progression.
-Great for solo practice
+Perfect for solo practice too

-Now's the Time Charlie Parker F Essentially blues progression.
-Perfect for jazz introduction
+Now's the Time Charlie Parker F Essentially a blues progression.
+Ideal for jazz introduction

-Billie's Bounce Charlie Parker F Also blues-based.
+Billie's Bounce Charlie Parker F Also based on blues progression.
 Bebop introduction

-Suggestion for beginners: Master these three songs first before going to sessions: "Key of A (Blues)," "Johnny B. Goode," and "Stand By Me."
-With these three, you can definitely participate in 1-2 sets at both blues and rock sessions.
+Suggestion for beginners: Master three songs—"Key of A (Blues)," "Johnny B. Goode," and "Stand By Me"—before going to a session.
+With these three, you're guaranteed to participate in 1–2 sets in either a blues or rock session.

-Tokyo is Japan's most active session scene.
-As mentioned in "Introduction to Japan's Music Scene," diverse music cultures coexist in Tokyo.
-Below, I introduce beginner-friendly session bars and venues.
+Tokyo is the city where sessions thrive most in Japan.
+As mentioned in "Introduction to Japan's Music Scene," Tokyo is home to diverse musical cultures coexisting.
+Below are beginner-friendly session bars and session venues worth trying.

-Note: Event days, times, and fees may change.
-Always check each venue's website or social media before visiting.
+Note: Dates, times, and participation fees may change.
+Always check each venue's website or SNS for the latest information before visiting.

 1. Jirokichi (Koenji)